-Seek Allograft opinion for patients who are <40 years old with 17p deletion and/or primary plasma cell Leukaemia who are not eligible or consenting to MUK9 trial.
+Consider opinion from an allogeneic transplant centre for patients who are <40 years old with17p deletion and/or primary plasma cell Leukaemia.
 Also consider for selected patients with early relapse post autograft or who are refractory to multiple lines of therapy, with good performance status.
-CAR-T cell therapy shows promise in trials but is not routinely available at the time of writing.
+CAR-T cell therapy shows some promise and it is hoped that trials will be available in Manchester in 2021.